Killinskillz69/Nineteen69-paystring.crypto.com-/Ethereum-Development-Tutorial.md

     PC: 3 STACK: [54] MEM: [], STORAGE: {}

-SLOAD pops one from the stack, and pushes the value in contract storage at that index onto the stack.
-Since the contract is used for the first time, it has nothing there, so zero.
+SLOAD pops one from the stack and checks if there is a value in storage for the key popped from the stack.
+If so, it pushes the value into the stack at the current stack.
+Since the contract is used for the first time, the storage is empty and no value is found for the popped key.
+Therefore, SLOAD pushes zero to the stack.

     PC: 4 STACK: [0] MEM: [], STORAGE: {}